gtxaspec/wz_mini_hacks/README.md

 - **V3** - ```rtsp://login:password@IP_ADDRESS:8554/video1_unicast``` and ```rtsp://login:password@IP_ADDRESS:8554/video2_unicast```
 - **V2** - ```rtsp://login:password@IP_ADDRESS:8554/video6_unicast``` and ```rtsp://login:password@IP_ADDRESS:8554/video7_unicast```

 You may disable authentication by setting `RTSP_AUTH_DISABLE="true"`

-Setting the FPS is not required unless you want to change the default device settings (20 day/15 night FPS for V3, 15 day/10 night FPS for V2).

 Note:  If you don't set the password, the password will be set to the unique MAC address of the camera, in all uppercase, including the colons... for example:.
 AA:BB:CC:00:11:22.
 It's typically printed on the camera.
-Higher video bitrates may overload your Wi-Fi connection, so a wired connection is recommended.

 Huge credit to @mnakada for his libcallback library: [https://github.com/mnakada/atomcam_tools](https://github.com/mnakada/atomcam_tools)